 If marketing has little influence on strategy and is unable to influence change then it is a support function.
-As such it is vulnerable to being broken up into constituent parts.
+As such, in future it is vulnerable to being broken up into constituent parts.

 The Sales And Marketing Conflict

 If we refer back to the definitions of marketing defining consumer needs is a key part of them all.
 Who is closest to the consumer?
 In B2B markets that would almost certainly be sales.
 In B2C markets it could be one of the many links in the supply chain.

 Sales may claim (with justification) they are closest to the customer.
 It is they (not marketing) who understand the customers’ needs.
 Marketing can argue in return that it is they who have the skills to take a long term view.
 They can group and classify needs and understand what is required to satisfy those needs.
 Their argument may be that sales focus (rightly so) is short term whereas marketing is more focused on the future.

 The sales vs marketing relationship debate have been ongoing for decades and in many larger organisations remains unresolved.
 In truth sales and marketing are squabbling over the scraps.
 It is whoever controls strategy who is in control.
 However, If marketing loses a deep understanding of the marketplace or access to that marketplace then what is left?

 So if marketing has lost its responsibility for strategy.
 It has lost high-level support for its initiatives and it has little influence on product or price what’s left?
 There is awareness building, there is channel management and there is brand.
 Customer experience and customer retention is also important.
 Each of these areas adds value but none (except brand) are at the core of the business.

 Brand, when managed correctly, can be a powerful tool to distinguish a business from its competitors Where does brand come from? is it from the founder (see above strategy discussion)?
 Or is it crafted by marketing around an established core?